OpenConext/OpenConext-pdp/README.md

 `mvn spring-boot:run`

 When developing, it's convenient to just execute the applications main-method, which is in [PdpApplication](src/main/java/pdp/PdpApplication.java).
+Don't forget to set the active profile to dev otherwise the application uses the real VOOT client on the test environment.

 # Local database content